Ms. Laurie Fitch (Chair of the Board)

 Managing Partner, Cailon Capital

 Mr. Amr Diab is Managing Partner at Cailon Capital, a private investment firm based in London, and Advisory Director at Morgan Stanley International.
-He is also Board Director of Apex International, which is a E&P company focused on Egypt.
-He was previously Managing Director and Co-Head of Investment Banking for the Middle East and North Africa at Morgan Stanley based in Cairo and Dubai.
+He is also Board Director of Apex International, which is an E&P company focused on Egypt.
+He was previously Managing Director and Co-Head of Investment Banking for the Middle East and North Africa at Morgan Stanley, based in Cairo and Dubai.
 Amr began his career at Morgan Stanley Investment Banking in New York in 1992.
 During his tenure, he was part of the president’s office working on strategic transactions for Morgan Stanley.
-He moved to London with Morgan Stanley Investment Banking before leaving in 2000 becoming a founding partner in Bessent Capital, Walter Capital, and Cheiron Capital.
+He moved to London with Morgan Stanley Investment Banking before leaving in 2000 to become a founding partner in Bessent Capital, Walter Capital, and Cheiron Capital.
 He re-joined Morgan Stanley in 2007.
-Throughout Amr’s career, he has been involved in several major transactions in the US, Europe, and Middle East, specifically in Egypt.
+Throughout Amr’s career, he has been involved in several major transactions in the United States, Europe, and Middle East, specifically in Egypt.
 Amr is a former Fulbright Scholar and received his BA in Economics from the American University in Cairo (AUC) and his MBA from Columbia University and the London Business School.

 Mr. Abul Huda Farouki